cowens87/lotus_flower_bomb/README.md

 Then I see a link to sort boba_tea in alphabetical order When I click on the link
-I'm taken back to the Teahouse's boba_tea Index Page where I see all of the teahouses in alphabetical order ActiveRecord functionality will be reviewed at your first and second check-in
+I'm taken back to the Teahouse's boba_tea Index Page where I see all of the teahouses in alphabetical order

 **Usability**
 Users should be able to use the site easily.
 This means making sure there are links/buttons to reach all parts of the site and the styling/layout is sensible.